console-helpers/console-kit/README.md

 ## Installation

-1. use the `composer create-project console-helpers/new-project` to create new project using this library
+1. use the `composer create-project console-helpers/new-project project-name dev-master` to create new project using this library

 ## Contributing